fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - David Foster Wallace, "Consider the Lobster", _Gourmet_ (August 2004), 50--64.
 READ THE FOOTNOTES!
 - [Michael Twitty on Culinary Justice](https://www.youtube.com/watch?v=EhxjC3XX54g)

-{% include alert.html class='danger' title='Weekly/Feasting Reflection' text="
+{% include alert.html class='danger' title='Weekly Reflection' text="
-Do food traditions play a role in societal health?
+How much do you think food traditions play a role in societal health?
+What are we really celebrating?
+What is the national holiday supposed to mean?
 How will you celebrate/protest Thanksgiving this year?
 "%}

 ### Thurs 11/26: Thanksgiving!